CatchmentSci/Hydraulic-effects-of-channel-realignment/README.md

 <!-- PREREQUISITES -->
 <h2 id="prerequisites"> :fork_and_knife: Prerequisites</h2>

-**Replicating the outputs** presented in "Hydraulic effects of channel reconfiguration and floodplain reconnection" requires the user to download the data files and code from this GitHub repository, and to be able to run MATLAB 2019a onwards.
+**Replicating the outputs** presented in "Hydraulic effects of channel realignment and floodplain reconnection" requires the user to download the data files and code from this GitHub repository, and to be able to run MATLAB 2019a onwards.
 The easiest way of achieving this is to clone the repository onto you PC.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)